benetech/wp-youtube-lyte/readme.txt

 If you want to stop YouTube from setting cookies, add the "&showinfo=0" parameter to your httpv-url.
 This will prevent the call to the Youtube API, which is used to fetch the title of the video, and stop YouTube-cookies from being set when the LYTE-player is loaded.
 This however does not work for playlists (the API-call is needed to be able to present something meaningful).
 You should also take into account that any user actually playing the video, will always receive YouTube-cookies ([as is the case with youtube-nocokie embeds as well](http://support.google.com/youtube/bin/answer.py?hl=en&answer=171780&expand=PrivacyEnhancedMode#privacy)).

 = Can I use WP YouTube Lyte for a custom field? =
-As tested and confirmed by [rumultik.ru's Dimitri](http://rumultik.ru) (thanks for that man!), this indeed does work.
 Just pass the httpv url of such a field to lyte_preparse like this:
 `if(function_exists('lyte_preparse')) { echo lyte_preparse($video); }`
 and you're good to go!